sassoftware/python-cvpy/README.md

 - A user login to your SAS Viya back-end is required.
 See your system administrator for details if you do not have a SAS Viya account.
 - Install Mayavi for scientific data visualization in Python

+### Create a New Python Environment [Optional]

+Follow the steps below to create a new Python 3.8 environment for your CVPy installation named "cvpy".

+`conda create --name cvpy python=3.8`

+`activate cvpy`

 ### Mayavi Installation

 Mayavi is a heavy, complex package that is required by CVPy.
 If you do not already have Mayavi installed, follow the steps below to install it.

-Install VTK, a critical dependency for Mayavi.

-`pip install VTK‑8.1.2‑cp37‑cp37m‑win_amd64.whl`

-or

-`pip install VTK==8.1.2`

-Note that a specific version of is VTK used.
-You can download the wheel file from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#vtk).

-Install Mayavi

 `pip install mayavi`

-You may see an error message about numpy, like “Numpy is required to build Mayavi correctly, please install it first.”
-Ignore that message.

-Install PyQt, a GUI toolkit needed to run Mayavi
+Install PyQt, a GUI toolkit needed to run Mayavi.

 `pip install PyQt5`